NREL/EnergyPlus/design/FY2023/NFP-RulesetModelDescriptionPhase2.md

 **Jason Glazer, GARD Analytics**

- - May 25, 2023
+ - May 31, 2023

 ## Justification for New Feature ##

-This continues the work from 2022 to develop a script that creates a JSON file consistent with the ASHRAE Standard 229 Ruleset Model Description schema to show the feasibilty of the schema, uncover problems with implementation, and provide an implementation for early adopters.
+This continues the work from 2022 to develop a script that creates a JSON file consistent with the ASHRAE Standard 229 Ruleset Model Description schema to show the feasibility of the schema, uncover problems with implementation, and provide an implementation for early adopters.

 The title, purpose, and scope of ASHRAE Standard 229 are: